 1. Write A List

 Never think about buying for the sake of it or giving into impulse purchases.
-Last minute presents are the kind that can really stretch your finances too far.
-Leave the credit card at home and think about taking out a set amount of cash, then stopping when you are done.
+Last minute presents can really stretch your finances too far.
+Leave the credit card at home and think about taking out a set amount of cash, then stopping when you’re done.

 2. The No-Presents Pact